JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_platformer.md

   The disadvantage of this approach is that it can have a very large memory footprint.
 If the virtual screen is huge, the game will lag.
 This solution is only suitable if the size of the game area is not much larger than the screen.
 As a rule of thumb, if the play area is more than twice the size of the screen, you shouldn't go this way (I'm talking about twice the size of the area, not twice the length of its width and height).

-- For large play areas, the only approach that can be used is to add an offset to the objects before drawing
+- For large play areas, the only approach that can be used is to add an offset to the objects before drawing:

   ```py
   offset_x = -camera_x